hbiede/AoC-2019/README_template.md

 # AoC-2019
 [Advent of Code](adventofcode.com) Solutions for 2019.
-This is my first year doing Advent of Code, used it as an opportunity to learn Go(lang)
+This was my first year doing Advent of Code, I used it as an opportunity to learn Go(lang).
+Some days were left incomplete, I hope to come back to complete them at some point when I have more time.

 ## Highlights: